 That's been a boon for consumers, but with more choices comes more confusion.
 Once you've got your new credit card, you don't want to get buyer's remorse a few weeks later if you find a different card that offers even better rewards for a lower annual fee, for instance.

-Fortunately, for those who want an airline card but can't quite get off the ground, CardRatings.com has surveyed and sifted the current crop of airline credit and charge card offers to present what we think is the very best that the airlines have to offer.
+Fortunately, for those who want an airline card but can't quite get off the ground, CardRatings.com has surveyed and sifted the current crop of airline credit and charge card offers to present what we think are the very best travel rewards credit cards the airlines have to offer.

 Or, if what you want most is a low APR credit card, the next person won't care about that because they don't plan to ever carry a balance.

-Honorable mentions for best points/miles per dollar: The PenFed Premium Travel Rewards American Express Card offers 5 points per dollar on airfare purchases, 1 point on all other purchases.
+Great points/miles per dollar: PenFed Premium Travel Rewards American Express® Card offers 5 points per dollar on airfare purchases, 1 point on all other purchases.

 Best APR: No contest.
-Simmons First Visa Platinum Rewards has a variable purchase and balance transfer APR of only 9.25 percent and no annual fee.
+Simmons Bank Visa® Platinum Rewards has an APR of 9.50% (Variable) and no annual fee.
 The only other card with a purchase APR this low, for those with excellent credit, is Iberiabank Visa Platinum, also with no annual fee.

 Best annual fees: Obviously, the card with the best annual fee is no annual fee, and happily, there are several cards that fit that bill, and so this could be quite a list, but here are the top-rated cards in this category: